MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ### Licensing and cost optimization

 Contoso has existing licensing for its VMs and will take advantage of the Azure Hybrid Benefit.
-Contoso will convert the existing Azure VMs, to take advantage of this pricing.
+Contoso will convert the existing Azure VMs to take advantage of this pricing.

-Contoso will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.
+Contoso will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage Azure resources.

 ## Conclusion